Selling Your Home in California: Legal Aspects You Need to Know

 - Value of the Home: Because asbestos is bad for your health, homes with asbestos might get smaller offers.

-- Concerns about liability: Not telling people about asbestos can get you into trouble with the law, which shows how important it is to do thorough checks and tell people about it.
+- Liability concerns: Not telling people about asbestos can get you into trouble with the law, which shows how important it is to do thorough checks and tell people about it.

 Taking care of asbestos problems early on can help keep the sale from going wrong.